What’s so famous about Gobi?

 4. Gobi Desert plants

-Many rare plants grow in the Gobi, and semi-desert, including the saxaul tree, which is the rarest plant on the ground.
+Many rare plants grow in the Gobi, semi-desert, including the saxaul tree, which is the rarest plant on the ground.
 The Gobi is also home to many types of cacti and other desert plants.
+The Ala Shan Desert, another significant desert region, also hosts unique flora.

 Vegetation in semi-desert regions is thicker, with wild onions herb meadows, salt marshes with sparse Caragana plantings, wild garlic, and feather-grass steppes.